 - Yoshimura slip on mufflers.
 Made in the USA.
 See Yoshimura

 - Tires swapped to Michelin Road 5s.
 These dual compound tyres seem very well suited to a heavy bike like the ZX14R.
 I did try the PR4 GT on the rear and it didn’t feel right, so I’ve avoided the GT versions subsequently.See Michelin

 - Helibar handlebar riser blocks.
 These raise the handlebar height by 20mm and back 10mm.
 Small numbers but a big difference.
 See Helibars

 With a global economy & free trade agreements everywhere I’ve decided to make it work for me when I can (for example, when buying local costs greater than 20% more than online, the shop staff are indifferent to my queries or retail staff are just downright ignorant).
 OK, here’s some free advertising for some OS online stores that I’ve dealt with and had no issues.
 I’ve used different stores for various purchases as some are better than others for specific items.
 This was a better proposition when the AU$ was at parity with the US$.
 Since our dollar went down I haven’t bought any motorcycle gear OS.

-Jake Wilson – brilliant for tyres & the best tracking system of them all.
+Jake Wilson – used to be brilliant for tyres when the AUD was around parity with the USD.
+They have the best tracking system of them all.
 Postage costs are calculated by order cost; the more you spend the more it costs, which doesn’t seem very logical.
 However, at $65 for a pair of tyres to Aust, delivered to your door by courier in 7-10 days who will argue?

 Riders Discount – $25 freight to Oz, the cheapest freight charges you will get!
 (Wake up RevZilla, if these guys can do it ….)
 Won’t / can’t sell Shoei visors to Aust any longer.